wangjksjtu/PeerPL/rl-noisy-reward/README.md

 ```

 ## Reproduce the Results
-To reproduce all the results reported in the paper, please refer to `scripts/` folders:
+To reproduce all the results reported in the paper, please refer to `scripts/` folder:
   - Cartpole-v0
     - `train-dqn.sh` (DQN)
     - `train-duel-dqn.sh` (Dueling-DQN)